duckduckgo/tracker-radar/README.md

 # DuckDuckGo Tracker Radar

-This data set consists of the most common cross-site trackers with data about their tracking behavior.
-It allows for easy custom solutions with the significant metadata it has for trackers: parent entity, prevalence, use of fingerprinting, cookies, privacy policy, and performance.
-The data on individual tracker domains can be found in the [domains](/domains) directory.
+This is not a block list, but a data set that consists of the most common cross-site third party domains with data about their behavior.
+It allows for easy custom solutions with the significant metadata it has for each domain: parent entity, prevalence, use of fingerprinting, cookies, privacy policy, and performance.
+The data on individual domains can be found in the [domains](/domains) directory.

 ## Resources